From high end to bargain basement, shopping in Japan has what you're looking for

 The ancient heart of Japan has both modern and classic Japanese goods available for purchase.
 Head to Shijo Street to find the aforementioned Takashimaya and Marui department stores, alongside many smaller shops to browse.
 Nishiki Market has all your food needs covered, with over a hundred shops selling fresh foods and everything you need to cook anything.
 Or if you're in the mood to hunt for a bargain, head to the Kobo-ichi Market on the 21st of each month and browse through over a thousand shops selling everything from kimono to antiques.

-The biggest Aeon shopping mall in Japan can be found in front of the Nagoya Dome.
+A large Aeon shopping mall can be found in front of the Nagoya Dome.
 If you're looking for a smaller shop experience, head to Osu Street and check out the numerous small shops and food stalls.
 For the international brand consumer, take a look at the Sakae area and you'll find yourself lost amongst the stars, with many shops such as Gucci, Chanel and Dior.

 The mercantile heart of Japan offers a variety of shopping experiences.
 Grand Front Osaka, opened in 2013, features a massive 44,000 square meters of shopping space split among three buildings.
 It's easily accessible from Osaka Station .
-You can even stay at Osaka Station and enjoy shopping in Station City.
-Dotonbori is a great place to go to browse and eat-til-you-drop in true Osaka spirit.
-Or head to the Shinsaibashi area, which dates back to the 18th century.
+You can even stay at Osaka Station and enjoy shopping in Osaka Station City.
+The Dotonbori district is a great place to go to browse and eat-till-you-drop in true Osaka spirit.
+Or head to the Shinsaibashi area, which dates back to the 17th century.
 It features a wide range of both new and old shops.
 Nearby there's Amerikamura, the heart of youthful fashions and trends.

 * The information on this page may be subject to change due to COVID-19.

 Did this information help you?